 - Low maturity in reconciling and tracking results for each strategy / metric

 What are the key elements of strategy execution?

-In order to derive all initiatives from strategy and establish a framework to assesses and track performance across all work, organizations must address these key pillars of SEM:
+In order to derive all initiatives from strategy and establish a framework to assesses and track performance across all work, organizations must address these key pillars of Strategy Execution Management: